How to Improve Your Career Development

 However, if you don't know your CliftonStrengths, understanding your weaknesses still begins with self-reflection.
 What are some tasks that are more difficult for you to begin and why?
 What is something that a coworker or manager might do or say that makes it challenging for you to do your work?
 Think about constructive feedback you've received in the past and if any weaknesses underlined that feedback.
 Don't be ashamed to admit real weaknesses and communicate them honestly.
 After all, if they hire you, they're eventually going to find out.

 Confidence matters: It's normal to be amazing at some things and less-than-great at other things.
 That's the nature of being human.
-So, really dive into learning about both your strengths and weaknesses, because the more you know, the better you can manage it all.
+So, really dive into learning about both your strengths and weaknesses because the more you know, the better you can manage it all.
 Stop trying to be perfectly well-rounded.
 Start investing in your true strengths.

-06 The Benefits of a Career That Aligns With Your Strengths
+05 Finding the Right Career That Aligns With Your Strengths

 As you shape your career expectations, consider first what your strengths are.
 Take a moment to stray from what you believe your expectations should be and what others expect of you.